andrelom/documentation-mcp/README.md

 # documentation-mcp

+> ⚡ This project is **vibecoded** — built with vibes, AI assistance, and good intentions.

 A generic, multi-provider MCP server that scrapes, caches, and serves documentation from any site via [Model Context Protocol](https://modelcontextprotocol.io) tools.

 Out of the box it ships with a **Fabric.js** provider — but adding support for FastAPI, SQLAlchemy, Zustand, or any other library is as simple as creating a new folder under `src/providers/`.